Teaching Staff

 Books

 The Routledge Global Haiku Reader.
 Co-edited with Grant Caldwell (University of Melbourne).
-Routledge, forthcoming 2023.
+Routledge, 2023.

 Moving a Stone: Selected Poems of Yam Gong.
 Co-translated with Dorothy Tse (HKBU).
 Zephyr Press, 2022.